 As used in this article, the following terms shall have the meanings indicated:

-Any person who intentionally violates any provision of § 211-3 of this article shall be guilty of an unclassified misdemeanor, punishable by a fine of up to $1,000.
+Any person violating the provisions of this article shall be guilty of a misdemeanor, and upon conviction thereof, shall be punished by a fine not to exceed $1,000 and/or by imprisonment of up to one year.
 Each such violation shall constitute a separate and distinct offense.